-Founded in 1890 just north of Russiaville by my great-great grandfather, Albert Stout, our family business originated as a small shop called “The Small Concern” selling furniture that Albert had made as well as monuments and hand-built caskets.
-Soon after starting the business Albert began serving families by offering funeral services as well.
+Founded in 1890 just north of Russiaville by our great-great grandfather, Albert Stout, our family business originated as a small shop called “The Small Concern” selling furniture that Albert had made as well as monuments and hand-built caskets.
+Soon after starting the business, Albert began serving families by offering funeral services as well.
 The family business flourished and eventually moved to Russiaville where Albert’s son Lew Wallace became associated with the business.
 The 1965 Palm Sunday Tornado devastated the Russiaville community causing my Grandfather, Kennard to rebuild setting the stage for growth.